-The general studies concentration is intended to prepare graduates to succeed in a wide range of library and information science positions.
+The general program of study is intended to prepare graduates to succeed in a wide range of library and information science positions.
 In addition to the three core courses, the student must take one elective course and the School Librarian Certificate courses to complete 36 credit hours.
 To become a school librarian, you must complete our approved Educator Preparation Program, EPP.
 To include the School Librarian Certificate, the course selection is predetermined.
 Other requirements for the School Librarian Certificate are found on the certification pages, please see the School Librarian Certificate page for more information.

 Note: If you are applying for the school librarian certificate along with applying for the master's degree program, be sure to apply as Pre-Teacher/Professional Certification: Grad Non-Degree.
 Contact email@example.com or 940-565-2445, should you have any questions.